 - Assuming application migration is easy

 - Maintainability is a critical aspect of application delivery and is overlooked by many platforms.
-Verifying the generated code follows: design patterns, is well-organized, uses standard naming conventions and generates documentation which enables developers to understand and maintain.
+Verifying the generated code follows: design patterns, is well-organized, uses standard naming conventions, and generates documentation that enables developers to understand and maintain.

 - Enterprises crave the right security for their applications.
-While choosing a low-code application development platform, enterprises need to make sure it can handle flexible authentication and authorization mechanisms to secure users and various tasks within the application.
-It would be an added bonus if it can provide easy integrations of popular identity management systems like AD, LDAP, SSO and OAuth.
+While choosing a low-code application development platform, enterprises need to make sure they can handle flexible authentication and authorization mechanisms to secure users and various tasks within the application.
+It would be an added bonus if it can provide easy integrations of popular identity management systems like AD, LDAP, SSO, and OAuth.

-WaveMaker’s RAD Platform platform is designed keeping in mind the requirements of a Software Developer, Citizen developer / business user, IT architect and CIO.
+WaveMaker’s RAD Platform is designed keeping in mind the requirements of a Software Developer, Citizen developer/business user, IT architect, and CIO.

 Get Started to find out more about WaveMaker’s modern low-code RAD platform.